In Person at capacity, Online attendance still available

 Sarah-Jane is particularly interested in creating supportive space for individuals and groups to explore their deep ecology and relationship with the natural world, to grieve for its unfolding destruction and social injustice, and to cultivate their collective resilience and agency for deep transformation.

 Dominic teaches MBSR and MBCL (Mindfulness Based Compassionate Living) courses to the general public and organises mindfulness workshops in Dublin and the surrounding counties.
 In addition, he offers introductory courses in mindfulness to community groups, businesses and public sector organisations and offers one-to-one mindfulness training on request.
-Through the ETB he has been involved in teaching QQI accredited courses in the Community Education sector.
+Dominic has had a long association with The Sanctuary where he has devised and taught many courses and workshops related to mindfulness and wellbeing.

-Dominic continues to upgrade his professional training through attendance at workshops, retreats and conferences as well as maintaining a daily mindfulness practice.
-He adheres to the Good Practice Guidelines set out by the Mindfulness Teachers Association of Ireland.
+He continues to upgrade his professional training through attendance at workshops, retreats and conferences as well as maintaining a daily mindfulness practice.
+Dominic adheres to the Good Practice Guidelines set out by the Mindfulness Teachers Association of Ireland.